Avi-practice-repository/Devops-project/README.md

 8. Built Docker image on EC2.
 9. Ran the application container on EC2.
 10. Accessed the website using EC2 public IP.
+11. Pushed the project code to GitHub.
+12. Integrated GitLab by adding the same project repository on GitLab.
+13. Added GitLab CI/CD using `.gitlab-ci.yml`.
+14. Created a pipeline to check the Python Flask app and build the Docker image.

 ## Application URL